-- e.
-Memoranda of understanding, memoranda of agreement, and other similar interagency or inter-governmental agreements that affect a member of the public; - f.
-Any operative agency delegations of legal authority; and - g.
-Any operative orders of succession for agency positions whose occupants must be appointed by the President with the advice and consent of the Senate. - 2.
-Congress should provide in 5 U.S.C. § 552 that an agency may promulgate regulations, pursuant to notice and receipt of public comment, except for good cause pursuant to 5 U.S.C. § 553, providing that it will not proactively disclose some records described in paragraph 1 of this Recommendation, because individual records do not vary considerably in terms of their factual contexts or the legal issues they raise, or that proactive disclosure of such documents would be misleading.
-Any such rule should explain which records the agency will not proactively disclose and what other information (e.g., aggregate data, representative samples), if any, the agency will proactively disclose instead to adequately inform the public about agency activities. - 3.
-Congress should require OMB to ensure that agencies to: - a. develop and post disclosure plans-internal management plans and procedures for making legal materials available online on their websites; and - b. designate an officer responsible for overseeing the development and implementation of the proactive disclosure plans described in paragraph 3(a), and for overseeing the agency's compliance with all legal requirements for the proactive disclosure of agency legal materials. - 4.
-Because various provisions of the E-Government Act, Public Law Number 107-347, governing proactive disclosure are duplicative, contain drafting errors, or are outdated, Congress should amend the statute to: - a.
+- 2. Congress should provide in 5 U.S.C. § 552 that an agency may promulgate regulations, pursuant to notice and receipt of public comment, except for good cause pursuant to 5 U.S.C. § 553, providing that it will not proactively disclose some records described in Pparagraph 1 of this Recommendation and subject to the exemptions and exclusions in 5 U.S.C. § 552(b) and (c), because individual records in the relevant category do not vary considerably in terms of their factual contexts or the legal issues they raise, or that proactive disclosure of such documents would be misleading.
+Any such rule should explain which records the agency will not proactively disclose and what other information (e.g., aggregate data, representative samples), if any, the agency will proactively disclose instead to adequately inform the public about agency activities. - Congress should require the Office of Management and Budget (OMB) to ensure that agencies to: - a.
+Delevelop and post disclosure plans-internal management plans and procedures for making legal materials available online on their websites; and - b.
+Designate an officer or officers responsible for overseeing the development and implementation of the proactive disclosure plans described in Praragraph 3(a), and for overseeing the agency's compliance with all legal requirements for the proactive disclosure of agency legal materials. - Because various provisions of the E-Government Act, Pub_lie L_aw Number-No. 107-347, governing proactive disclosure are duplicative, contain drafting errors, or are outdated, Congress should amend the statute to: - a.
 Delete § 206(b); - b.
 Delete "and (b)" in § 207(f)(1)(A)(ii); - c.
 Eliminate references to the Interagency Committee on Government Information, which no longer exists.
-Congress should instead require that the Office of Management and Budget, after consultation with other relevant inter-agency bodies the Federal Web Managers Council, update its guidance on federal agency public websites at least every two yearsperiodically to ensure that agencies present legal materials, as appropriate, on their websites in a clear, logical, and readily accessible fashion.
+Congress should instead require that OMBthe Office of Management and Budget, after consultation with the Federal Web Managers

+Councilother relevant inter-agency bodies, periodically update its guidance on federal agency public websites at least every two years to ensure that agencies present legal materials, as appropriate, on their websites in a clear, logical, and readily accessible fashion.